 Author’s note: This is the third in my series of blog posts dealing with post-production burnout.
-If you enjoy this article, click here to download your FREE 33 page E-book “How to Overcome (And Avoid) Burnout.“
+If you enjoy this article, click here to download your FREE “Ultimate Guide to Optimizing Your Creativity (And Avoiding Burnout).”

 If you’ve come to this article looking for a few quick fixes on how to get better quality sleep, this isn’t the place for you.
 There are literally millions of search results when you enter “The Top 5 Ways to Hack Your Sleep,” you’re more than welcome to check them out (Here, let me Google that for you).
 What I want to share is the personal process I went through not using quick fixes to hack my sleep overnight, but instead the long-term process of changing my circadian rhythms, sleep patterns, and improving my sleep quality and duration for the long term.